-Please contact your local Toyota dealer to order the proper required length for the extender.
+Please contact your local Toyota dealer so that the dealer can order the proper required length for the extender.
 Bring the heaviest coat you expect to wear for proper measurement and selection of length.
 Additional ordering information is available at your Toyota dealer.

 When using the seat belt extender, observe the following precautions.
-Failure to follow these instructions could reduce the effectiveness of the seat belt restraint system in case of an accident, increasing the chance of personal injury.
+Failure to follow these instructions could reduce the effectiveness of the seat belt restraint system in case of vehicle accident, increasing the chance of personal injury.

-Remember that the extender provided for you may not be safe when used on a different vehicle, for another person, or at a different seating position than the one originally intended.
+- Never use the seat belt extender if you can fasten the seat belt without it. - Remember that the extender provided for you may not be safe when used on a different vehicle, for another person, or at a different seating position than the one originally intended.